Happy-Ferret/FlexiColorPicker/README.md

-The ColorPicker function has recognized only two arguments which means that it builds the HTML needed for you and also fixes and positions indicators automatically.
+The ColorPicker function has recognized only two arguments which means that it builds the HTML needed for you and also positions indicators automatically.

 License